An eye infection can be very distressing and highly contagious. Here are some things you can do to reduce the risk of getting an eye infection:

 If your eye does become infected, here are some things you can do to help treat the infection and to stop it spreading to your other eye or to other people:

-- The Optrex Infected Eyes Range effectively treats acute bacterial conjunctivitis.
-Available in eye drops for regular treatments or eye ointment - ideal for night time.
+- The Optrex Infected Eye Drops and Optrex Bacterial Conjunctivitis 1%w/w Eye Ointment effectively treats acute bacterial conjunctivitis.
+Available in eye drops for treatments or eye ointment - suitable for night time.
 Use individually or together - please refer to packs for dosage instructions.
 Both products contain Chloramphenicol - always read the product pack and leaflet carefully.

-- Use your own separate towels and face cloths until the infection clears up
+- Use your own separate towels and face cloths until the eye infection clears up

 - Avoid touching your eye or eye area, and don't use any eye make-up.
 Ideally, throw away any partially used eye make-up or eye drops to stop re-infection after recovery.